DWI/DUI Lawyer serving Navarro & Ellis Counties

 What to Do After an Arrest

 After an arrest, secure qualified legal counsel immediately.
-Our DUI/DWI lawyer serving Navarro and Ellis counties may be able to help you stay out of jail, preserve or restore your driving privileges, and work to reduce or eliminate fines and prevent conviction.
+Our DUI/DWI lawyer serving Navarro, Ellis or Dallas counties may be able to help you stay out of jail, preserve or restore your driving privileges, and work to reduce or eliminate fines and prevent conviction.

 In addition, we can help with contingent license programs that allow you to drive to and from your job.